Restricted maximum likelihood estimation in generalized linear mixed models: Generalized Linear Mixed Models

-Linear mixed models arise as a special case of \eqref{eq:baseGLMMmodel} when $p(y_i\vert \bu;\bbeta, \phi)$ is a normal distribution, $g(\mu) = \mu$ is set to the identity link, and $\phi$ is the error variance such that $V(\mu) = 1$.
+Linear mixed models arise as a special case of \eqref{eq:baseGLMMmodel} when $p(y_i\vert \bu;\bbeta, \phi)$ is a normal distribution, $g(\bmu) = \bmu$ is set to the identity link, and $\phi$ is the error variance such that $V(\mu) = 1$.
 Two prominent non-normal cases of GLMMs are binomial GLMMs where $p(y_i\vert \bu; \bbeta, \phi)$ is the binomial distribution, $g(\mu) = \log\{\mu/(1-\mu)\}$ is the canonical logit link, $\phi = 1$ is known and $V(\mu) = \mu(1-\mu)$, and Poisson GLMMs where $p(y_i\vert \bu;\bbeta, \phi)$ is the Poisson distribution, $g(\mu) = \log(\mu)$ is the canonical log link, $\phi = 1$ is known and $V(\mu) = \mu$.
 The above formulation can be further expanded to involve more than one dispersion parameter, e.g., for Tweedie responses, and the REML methods reviewed in this article can be modified to accommodate such settings.
 However, for ease of presentation we will focus on the above formulation and refer the reader to \cite{mccullagh1989generalized} and \cite{wood2017generalized} for general overviews on exponential families of distributions for regression modeling.

 We assume the random effects in \eqref{eq:baseGLMMmodel} are drawn from a multivariate normal distribution with a mean vector of zeros, and a random effects covariance matrix $\mbox{Cov}(\bu) = \bD(\btheta)$ which depends on a set of parameters $\btheta$.
-While it is possible to consider non-normally distributed random effects (see Section {S.1} of the supplementary material for a discussion on REML estimation in hierarchical generalized linear models), we restrict this review to the normal random effects case given this is the most prevalent assumption in practice \citep{breslow1993approximate, mcculloch2004generalized,stroup2012generalized}.
+While it is possible to consider non-normally distributed random effects (see Section \ref{sec:hglms} for a discussion on REML estimation in HGLMs), we restrict the focus of this review largely to the normal random effects case given this is the most prevalent assumption in practice \citep{breslow1993approximate, mcculloch2004generalized,stroup2012generalized}.
 Note $\bD(\btheta)$ can and often does possess a large amount of structure, e.g., it may have a block-diagonal or fully diagonal structure in the case of independent cluster GLMMs.
 The diagonal elements of $\bD(\btheta)$ are often referred to as variance components, although in this article we will use the terms ``variance components" and ``random effects covariance matrix" interchangeably to mean $\btheta$ or $\bD(\btheta)$.